Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 - Fallback button (Detection not working): title color and background
 - Scan Options button: title color and background
 - Camera and flash toggle button: title color and background
-- Scan overlay: standard color, valid color and invalid color
+- Scan overlay - ID scanning: standard color, valid color and invalid color
+- Scan overlay - 3D face liveness: oval, progress and background + text color of feedback view

 ### Customization tool
 [Jumio Surface](https://jumio.github.io/surface-ios) is a web tool that allows you to apply and visualize, in real-time, all available customization options.
 It also provides an export feature to save your applied changes, so you can import them directly into your codebase.